MartinMondelli/DeepLearning_TSE/REPORT.md

 When using Stochastic Gradient Descent (SGD), the expectation term can be approximated by computing the gradient over a finite minibatch of samples.

 The model is updated at each time step, where a time step corresponds to a single interaction between the agent and the environment: the agent observes the current state, selects an action, receives a reward, and transitions to a new state.
-Each observed transition $(s_t, a_t, r_t, s_{t+1})$ is stored in a replay memory buffer.
+Each observed transition $(s_t, a_t, r_t, s_{t+1})$ is stored in a Replay Memory buffer.

+### Why SGD?

 The main problem in previous works is that when training, the states where quite similars.
 This is due to the fact that, for example, when training CartPole, if the Agent moved the pole to the left multiple times and it gave a reward, it will probably continue to make the action to go to the left again.
+However, at some point if it only did Left, it will fall.
 Instead of training the network using only the most recent transition, a random minibatch of transitions is sampled from the replay memory at every time step to perform a gradient descent update.
 By using this procedure, the model avoids strong correlations between consecutive and similar states.
 Moreover, it allows previously observed transitions to be reused multiple times, improving data efficiency and making the training process more stable.

+### ε-greedy policy

 Each time the model takes an action, it follows an $\varepsilon$-greedy policy: with probability $\varepsilon$ a random action is selected to explore new actions instead of the one that we think maximizes Q, and with probability $1-\varepsilon$ the action with the highest estimated Q-value is chosen according to the current network parameters.

-Since the transitions sampled from the replay memory may have been generated by older policies, the learning process is off-policy, which justifies the use of Q-learning in the DQN framework.
+Since the transitions sampled from the Replay Memory may have been generated by older policies, the learning process is off-policy, which justifies the use of Q-learning in the DQN framework.

 ## Setting

-The idea of the procedure is quite easy: the Agent takes an action, the Environment gives it the Picture $$x_t$$ and a reward r.
+The idea of the procedure is quite easy: the Agent takes an action, the Environment gives it the Picture (which is then processed by the CNN) $$x_t$$ and a reward r.

 The optimal action-value function Q we want is: $$Q^*(s,a) = \max_{\pi} \; \mathbb{E} \left[ \sum_{t=0}^{\infty} \gamma^t r_t \;\middle|\; s_0 = s,\; a_0 = a,\; \pi \right]$$.

-What the agent really sees is a State $$s_t = ((x_1,a_1),(x_2,a_2),.....,(x_{t-1},a_{t-1}), x_t)$$
+What the Agent really sees is a State $$s_t = ((x_1,a_1),(x_2,a_2),.....,(x_{t-1},a_{t-1}), x_t)$$

 ## Explanation of the general Algorithm